ripienaar/free-for-dev/README.md

   * [formpost.app](https://formpost.app) - Free, unlimited Form to Email service.
 Setup custom redirect, auto response, webhooks etc for free.
   * [Formester.com](https://formester.com) - Share and embed unique-looking forms on your website—no limits on the number of forms created or features restricted by the plan.
 Get up to 100 submissions every month for free.
   * [SimplePDF.eu](https://simplepdf.eu/embed) - Embed a PDF editor on your website and turn any PDF into a fillable form.
 Free plan allows unlimited PDFs with 3 submissions per PDF.
+  * [Zoho Survey](https://www.zoho.com/survey/) - Zoho Survey is a cloud-based, leading fix of choice for entities looking to amp up their experience management process.
+A dynamic medium to gauge your customer experience, employee experience and do effective market research

 **[⬆ back to top](#table-of-contents)**